-Do you recognize all your gifts, talents, abilities, blessings, possessions, life, everything comes from God and is not of your own doing?
-Do you recognize the part He had to play from designing you and creating you, to bringing you to this point today?
+Do you recognize all your gifts, talents, abilities, blessings, possessions, life, everything that comes from God and is not of your own doing?
+Do you recognize the part He had to play, from designing you and creating you to bringing you to this point today?

 If you say you do, how do you show it?
 Have you said, “It’s not I,” today?
 Have you said, “I can’t, but God can?”
 Do you have the faith to say such things?
 Do you know He’s working in and through?